mspassov/StockJourney/README.md

 ##### The Technical Stuff
 The website was created using a Python (flask) backend with an HTML/CSS/JS/Bootstrap front end.
 A PostgreSQL database was created, hosted on Heroku.
-The yahoo finance api was used to gather stock infromation.
+The yahoo finance api was used to gather stock information.
 News API was used for news stories, and Fixer.io API was used for currency quotes.